 On March 18, 2018, Teddy Bridgewater signed a one-year contract with the New York Jets.

-On August 29, 2018, Teddy Bridgewater was traded by the Jets to the New Orleans Saints.
+On August 29, 2018, Teddy Bridgewater was traded from the New York Jets to the New Orleans Saints.

 In 2018, Teddy Bridgewater joined the New Orleans Saints as a backup quarterback.

-On March 15, 2019, Teddy Bridgewater signed a one-year contract with the Saints.
+On March 15, 2019, Teddy Bridgewater signed a one-year, $7.25 million fully guaranteed contract with the Saints.

 On August 29, 2018, the Jets traded Bridgewater and a 2019 sixth-round draft pick to the Saints for a 2019 third-round draft pick.

-On March 26, 2020, Teddy Bridgewater signed a three-year contract with the Carolina Panthers.
+On March 26, 2020, Teddy Bridgewater signed a three-year, $63 million contract with the Carolina Panthers.

-On April 28, 2021, Teddy Bridgewater was traded to the Broncos from the Panthers for a 2021 sixth-round pick, following the Panthers' acquisition of Sam Darnold.
-He competed with Drew Lock for the starting quarterback position and eventually won the job.
+On April 28, 2021, Teddy Bridgewater was traded to the Denver Broncos in exchange for a 2021 sixth-round pick.

-In the 2021 season, Teddy Bridgewater recorded 3,052 passing yards, 18 touchdowns, and seven interceptions, along with 106 rushing yards and two touchdowns.
+In 2021, Teddy Bridgewater had 3,052 passing yards, 18 touchdowns, and seven interceptions to go along with 106 rushing yards and two touchdowns.

-On January 5, 2022, Teddy Bridgewater was placed on injured reserve after suffering a concussion during Week 15, ending his season.
+On January 5, 2022, Teddy Bridgewater was placed on injured reserve, ending his season with the Broncos.

-On March 17, 2022, Teddy Bridgewater signed a one-year contract with the Miami Dolphins, potentially earning up to $10 million.
+On March 17, 2022, Teddy Bridgewater signed a one-year contract with the Miami Dolphins.

-On August 10, 2023, Teddy Bridgewater signed with the Lions, reuniting with Dan Campbell, who was his assistant head coach during his time with the Saints.
+On August 10, 2023, Teddy Bridgewater signed with the Lions, reuniting with Dan Campbell, who was the assistant head coach during Bridgewater's time with the Saints.

-On December 16, 2023, Teddy Bridgewater announced his plans to retire from the NFL at the end of the season and transition into coaching high school football.
+On December 16, 2023, Teddy Bridgewater announced his plans to retire from the NFL following the season's conclusion, with intentions to become a high school football coach.

 In 2023, Teddy Bridgewater initially retired from the NFL and became the head football coach at Miami Northwestern, his former high school.

-On February 2, 2024, Teddy Bridgewater officially announced his retirement from the NFL.
+On February 2, 2024, Teddy Bridgewater officially announced his retirement for the first time.

-On December 26, 2024, Teddy Bridgewater announced he intended to continue his playing career and was re-signed by the Lions to back up Jared Goff.
+On December 26, 2024, after announcing his intention to continue playing in the NFL, Teddy Bridgewater was re-signed by the Lions to back up Jared Goff.

-In 2024, Teddy Bridgewater returned to the Detroit Lions after leading Miami Northwestern to a state championship.
+In 2024, after leading Miami Northwestern to a state championship, Teddy Bridgewater returned to the Detroit Lions.

-In 2025, Teddy Bridgewater was suspended from his position as head coach at Miami Northwestern for providing impermissible benefits to his players, including Uber rides, meals, and recovery services funded by himself.
+In July 2025, Teddy Bridgewater was suspended from his position as head coach at Miami Northwestern for providing impermissible benefits to his players, including Uber rides, meals, and recovery services, all funded by himself.

 Pepsi is a cola-flavored carbonated soft drink and the flagship...